Cian Ducrot

-Cian Ducrot is an Irish singer-songwriter.
-He rose to prominence with his single "All for You", which gained popularity in 2022 via TikTok and ultimately peaked at number 19 on the UK Singles Chart.
-His following single, "I'll Be Waiting", has so far peaked at number 16.
+Cian Brendan Ducrot (born 30 August 1997) is an Irish singer-songwriter.
+He rose to prominence with his single "All for You", which gained popularity in 2022 via TikTok and reaching number 2 in the Irish Singles Chart and peaked at number 19 on the UK Singles Chart.
+His following single, "I'll Be Waiting", peaked at number 6 in Ireland and number 16 in the UK.

 Early life

-Ducrot grew up in Cork, Ireland, where his mother was a concert pianist and flautist.
+Ducrot grew up in Passage West in Cork, Ireland, where his mother was a concert pianist and flautist.
 Ducrot joined musicals and drama clubs during his school years.
+His mother is French and his father is Irish.

+He won a scholarship to Wells Cathedral School, a specialist music school in the county of Somerset.
 Ducrot was accepted to study at the Royal Academy of Music in London on a full scholarship where he studied classical flute.

+In 2016, Ducrot auditioned for the fifth season of The Voice UK, but did not turn a chair singing "One More Night".

 Career

 2018–2020: Royal Academy of Music and Started in College

-A couple of years into his schooling in London, Ducrot took a trip Los Angeles, that inspired him to pursue his dream of becoming a pop artist instead of a classical flautist.
+A couple of years into his schooling in London, Ducrot took a trip to Los Angeles, that inspired him to pursue his dream of becoming a pop artist instead of a classical flautist.
 He left school and moved back to Ireland to pursue his dream.
 With money being tight, he would often couch surf between London and Los Angeles.
 The product of these experiences was his debut release mixtape, Started in College, which was released in June 2020.

 Ducrot said, "I started learning how to produce in school.
 It was in college that I started taking music seriously and that's when I found out how I could release music and how I could put my music out there and really work to the point where my production and my writing was at a place where I was happy enough with it to put them out.
-And so that's what started in college was for me...It really embodies what happened to me during those two years, like, all of the different things from falling in love to falling out of love."
+And so that's what started in college was for me...
+It really embodies what happened to me during those two years, like, all of the different things from falling in love to falling out of love."

 Following its release, Ducrot was signed by Darkroom/Interscope Records.